-Here, too, there is one point that is relatively new to our study: “You are… the existent, the non-existent, and that which is beyond both.”
+Here, too, there is one point that is relatively new to our study: “You… the truly existing, the non-existent, and That which is beyond both.”
 It is not hard to figure that God encompasses all that exists, but how can Brahman also be what is not?
-“What is not” has three aspects: 1) what is not because it exists only in a potential form–as does the entire field of relative existence when it is withdrawn after a creation cycle; 2) that which has never so far existed, but which Brahman in Its limitless creative power could bring into existence; and finally 3) everything that “is” simply because nothing relative ever really exists at any time, but is only a idea in the individual and the divine minds.
+“What is not” has three aspects: 1) what is not because it exists only in a potential form–as does the entire field of relative existence when it is withdrawn after a creation cycle; 2) that which has never so far existed, but which Brahman in its limitless creative power could bring into existence; and finally 3) everything that “is,” simply because nothing relative ever really exists at any time, but is only an idea in the individual and the divine minds.
 Since “is” and “is not” is a dwandwa, a pair of dualities, it is obvious that for Brahman, being beyond duality, such distinctions cannot exist.
-That which transcends “is” and “is not” is Brahman Itself.
+That which transcends “is” and “is not” is Brahman itself.
 In this context, “is” is no more real than “is not.”

-“You are Vayu, Yama, Agni, Varuna, the Moon, the Creator, and the original paternal great grandfather [the primal, original creator].
-Salutation to You a thousand times, and again salutations, salutations, to You!
-Salutations to You from in front and behind, salutations to You on all sides also, O All.
-You are infinite valor and boundless might.
-You pervade all, therefore you are all” (11:39, 40).
 Those who see and know in the divine realms worship, bowing again and again with both body and mind.
 Krishna is showing us that jnana leads to bhakti, and bhakti leads to jnana.
-For they have the same Object and purpose.
+For they have the same object and purpose.

 History is filled with examples of people who have been kind or unkind to someone only to discover that the “someone” was a person of great prominence unrecognized by them.
 Arjuna finds himself in this situation.
-We are told that often when resting together, if Krishna was lying near, Arjuna would push at him with his foot and tell him to move over.
 In India, to touch someone even unintentionally with the foot is considered great carelessness and rudeness.
 When that happens, the offender touches the feet of the person and begs their pardon.
-To touch them deliberately, and kick them (even gently) is a cardinal insult.
-Yet, very dear and close friends sometimes do such things in jest as sign of intimacy and comeraderie.
+To touch them with the foot deliberately, and kick them (even gently) is a cardinal insult.
+Yet, very dear and close friends sometimes do such things in jest as sign of intimacy and camaraderie.
+We are told that often when resting together, if Krishna was lying near, Arjuna would push at him with his foot and tell him to move over.
 We are also told that if Krishna remarked that it was going to rain, and then it did not, Arjuna would say: “What a prophet you are!
 How wise!
-How all-knowing!” and tease him.
-He would also address him familiarly, leaving aside Krishna’s royal and spiritual status as the King of Dwarka and Yogeshwara, the Lord of Yoga.
+How all-knowing!” and mock him.
+He would also address him familiarly, leaving aside Krishna’s royal and spiritual status.
+(Everyone knew Krishna was Yogeshwara, the Lord of Yoga).

-In The Night of the Iguana, one of the characters refers to “Man’s inhumanity to God.”
-When we really grasp that all along we have been dealing with Absolute Divinity Itself–ignoring, lying to, trying to fool, denying, and avoiding It–we are overcome with regret and dismay.
+In The Night of the Iguana, one of the characters refers to “man’s inhumanity to God.”
+When we really grasp that all along we have been dealing with Absolute Divinity itself–ignoring, lying to, trying to fool, denying, and avoiding it–we are overcome with regret and dismay.
 How could we have done that?
-Like Arjuna we may try to find consolation in the idea that God is friend, father, and lover, but in the long run that will not avail.
-Real peace will only come to us when we realize that God is our ultimate Self, that we are absolutely one with Him–so how can he be either pleased or displeased with us?
+Like Arjuna we may try to find consolation in the idea that God is friend, father, and beloved, but in the long run that will not avail.
+Real peace will only come to us when we realize that God is our ultimate Self, that we are absolutely one with him–so how can he be either pleased or displeased with us?
 In fact, all those unworthy things we were doing to God we were really doing to our own selves as well.

 How it comes about